 Many activists were preemptively detained on April 30, based on encrypted chat data and social media posts.
 Turkish authorities have made no secret of their ability to monitor platforms like WhatsApp, Telegram, and Signal, particularly with the help of surveillance firms reportedly contracted by the Turkish Presidency’s Communications Directorate.

 At the legislative level, the 2022 “Disinformation Law” has given prosecutors wide latitude to interpret protest speech as subversion.
 Under this law, journalists and ordinary citizens can face up to three years in prison for spreading content deemed to “disrupt public order.”
+The law’s reach was demonstrated in November 2025, when veteran journalist Fatih Altayli was jailed for over four years for remarks made on his YouTube channel deemed to constitute “threatening the President.”

 The net effect?
 Protest has become indistinguishable from insurgency in the eyes of the state.
 And that’s precisely the point.

-Resistance in the Shadows: New Tactics, Old Lessons
+New Tactics, Old Lessons

 Faced with this kind of repression, Turkey’s activists are adapting.